 Consequence #3: Director Penalty Notice liability

-If your company fails to pay superannuation but lodges its SGC statement/s within three months of superannuation being due for payment, the ATO can issue a director penalty notice to you.
+If your company fails to pay superannuation but lodges its SGC statement/s by the SGC statement due dates, the ATO can issue a director penalty notice to you.
 You can avoid liability under the notice if:

 - the SGC is paid; or